|Genres:||Simulator / Space Combat|

-This glossy sequel to Volition’s Freespace: The Great War sets itself apart with epic battles, a story-driven campaign, non-stop action and cool explosions.
+This glossy sequel to Volition’s Freespace: The Great War sets itself apart with epic battles, a story-driven campaign and non-stop action in deep.
 The story in FS2 follows the remnants of Terran-Vasudan civilization as it faces an open rebellion on one side and the Shivan armada on the other.
 Colossal battles and spectacular explosions ensue.

 The Inevitable Sequel

 Ironically, the story seems pretty tattered and all over the place in this sequel, possible leaving way for a sequel to eventually clear things up (which of course never happened).
 There are lots of loose ends should you pay any attention to the narrative, but the greatest focus remains squarely centered on the action, which shines remarkably.
 The game takes place over three decades after the defeat of the Shivan capital ship “Lucifer,” which marked the end of the Great War.
 The sub-space gate to Earth was destroyed and the survivors of the war have been cut off, but have learned to cope and rebuild society.

 The plot is less “by-the-numbers” than what you find in most games, and develops throughout missions as the pilots talk among themselves and with commanding officers.
 Even more interesting is the way that the missions develop away from the bare outlines given in the pre-mission briefings.
 Missions usually get much complex than the mere objectives you were assigned, and most of them are extremely exciting.